milomedia/tilix/_drafts/innovation-assists.md

 The goal is to facilitate greater innovation, research and development leading to the adoption of sustainable products, processes and services.
 Innovation Assist can also provide routes to partners, for example:

-* grant funding, equity investment or debt finance;
+* grant funding, equity investment or debt finance
-* links to supply chain, distributors, channel partners and research institutions.
+* links to supply chain, distributors, channel partners and research institutions

 An **Assist** takes 3-6 weeks and passes through several stages.
 The initial goal is to **observe**.
 A _Diagnostic Assessment_ looks at the current strategic and tactical state in order to **orientate**. _Business Architecture Advice_ and a _Recommendations Report_ provide options to **decide** on.
 Follow-up planning support frames how to **act** inside the tornado of change.